apache/logging-log4cxx/src/site/markdown/performance.md

 While Log4cxx may not be the fastest logging implementation, it is more than fast enough for the vast majority of cases.

+Using Log4cxx 1.6 you can even use microsecond timestamps in TRACE level logging messages to quickly get a sense of where your application's workload is concentrated.
+The LOG4CXX_XXXX_ASYNC macros in Log4cxx 1.6
+just capture values in a buffer and by adding the new [asynchronous output setting] to your configuration file, the values are converted to text in a background thread.
+That combination prevents TRACE level logging being the dominate CPU load of your application's thread and provides the lowest overhead logging in the history of Log4cxx.

 While Log4cxx can generate 2,000,000 log messages/second,
 skipping a disabled logging request requires only a few nano-seconds, so application performance is not affected when